Mary Shelley was a nineteenth century author as well as wife of Percy Shelley

 1803: Anthony Carlisle visits her father and recounts experiments which had been done to the bodies of executed prisoners at Newgate.
 Electricity had been passed through the corpses to make them move.
 Also present were Humphry Davy, Charles Lamb and S.T.
 Coleridge.

-1806: Hides under the sofa to listen to Coleridge reciting “The Rime of the Ancient Mariner”.
+1806: She hides under the sofa to listen to Coleridge reciting “The Rime of the Ancient Mariner”.

-1807: Leaves the Polygon (and its close proximity to her mother’s grave) for 41 Skinner Street where her father sets up as a bookseller.
+1807: Mary leaves the Polygon (and its close proximity to her mother’s grave) for 41 Skinner Street where her father sets up as a bookseller.
 The house is near the abattoirs for Fleet Street market as well as Newgate Prison.

-1814: (5th May) Meets Percy Bysshe Shelley for the first time at Skinner Street.
-(27th June).
-Makes love to Shelley in the graveyard at St. Pancras.
-(28th July) Leaves for France with Shelley and Jane Clairemont.
+1814: Meets Percy Bysshe Shelley for the first time on 5th May at Skinner Street.
+Makes love to Shelley in the graveyard at St. Pancras on 27th June.
+Leaves for France with Shelley and Jane Clairemont on 28th July.
 Mary’s family disown her.
 They all travel to Paris and then on to Basle and Lucerne in Switzerland, eventually returning to England with no money left.
 They take a series of lodgings in St. Pancras and Knightsbridge.

-1815: (22nd February) Birth of Mary Shelley’s first child Clara who died on 6th March.
-Spend the summer in Torquay then Windsor.
+1815: Birth of Mary Shelley’s first child Clara on 22nd February who died on 6th March.
+The family spend the summer in Torquay then Windsor.
 Claire Clairemont goes to stay in the cottage in Lynmouth, Devon where Shelley and Harriet had stayed in 1812.
 She suspects she is pregnant.

-1816: (24th January) Birth of her second child, christened William Godwin Shelley.
+1816: Birth of her second child, christened William Godwin Shelley on 24th January.
 Claire meets Byron.
 Mary, Claire, Shelley and Byron all decide to go to Switzerland.
-(May) They arrive in Geneva and lodge at the Hotel D’Angleterre.
+They arrive in Geneva in May and lodge at the Hotel D’Angleterre.
 They then move on to the Maison Chapus near Coligny.
 John Polidori probably falls in love with Mary.
 Byron is now lodging separately at the Villa Diodati on the shores of Lake Geneva where the others make frequent visits.
-(15th June) Byron suggests a short horror story competition to pass the time away during a storm.
+On 15th June Byron suggests a short horror story competition to pass the time away during a storm.
 Mary realises the vision of Frankenstein for the first time.
-(26th August) She writes out the first draft of Frankenstein, although she did not fully complete the story until 16th September.
-(September) Returns to England and stays at Bath at 5 Abbey Churchyard next to the Pump Rooms.
+Mary writes out the first draft of Frankenstein on 26th August, although she did not fully complete the story until 16th September.
+They return to England and stay at Bath at 5 Abbey Churchyard next to the Pump Rooms.
 Claire is now expecting Byron’s baby.
-(9th October) Mary’s stepsister Fanny commits suicide at the Mackworth Arms, Swansea.
-(December) Shelley’s wife Harriet kills herself in the serpentine in London and is found to have been pregnant.
+Mary’s stepsister Fanny commits suicide at the Mackworth Arms, Swansea on 9th October.
+Shelley’s wife Harriet kills herself in the serpentine in London in December and is found to have been pregnant.

 1817: Shelley seeks custody of his children Charles and Ianthe but fails.
-(13th January) Claire gives birth to a child called Alba.
+Claire gives birth to a child called Alba on 13th January.
 Mary and Shelley, now married move to Albion House Marlowe, Buckinghamshire.
-(2nd September) Gives birth to her third child Clara.
+Gives birth to her third child Clara on 2nd September.

-1819: (7th June) Second Child William died in Rome of malaria.
-(12th November) Fourth child Percy Florence is born in Florence.
+1819: Their second child William died in Rome of malaria on 7th June.
+Fourth child Percy Florence is born in Florence on 12th November.

 1822: Trelawny arrives in Pisa.
 Death of Allegra on 20th April.
 Mary has near fatal miscarriage.
 Percy Shelley sails to Leghorn to meet Leigh-Hunt.
 Mary Shelley sees Byron.
 Percy Shelley is drowned on the return trip.

 1824: At Coram’s Fields she begins transcribing Shelley’s manuscripts and hopes, to get them published.
 300 copies are produced but Sir Timothy bans their sale two months later.
-(9th July) Visits the home of Edward Knatchbull where the remains of Byron are being held three days prior to its funeral procession to Newstead Abbey in Nottinghamshire.
+Visits the home of Edward Knatchbull on 9th July where the remains of Byron are being held three days prior to its funeral procession to Newstead Abbey in Nottinghamshire.
 Mary was writing the second Volume of the “Last Man”.

-1826: Assists Thomas Moore with his projected life of Byron.
+1826: Mary assists Thomas Moore with his projected life of Byron.

-1828: Contracts smallpox on a visit to Paris.
+1828: She contracts smallpox on a visit to Paris.

 1829: Mary Shelley lodges at 33 Somerset street, London and begins talking to a wide group of literary acquaintances.